ewannthomas/farmer_agency_vdsa/data_docs/gicc_eda.md

-# Feedback Query on Data
+# GICC - Exploratory Data Analysis

 The following is the total number of unique households surveyed in each year: